Mikiki: Basic information

 Mikiki covers an area of 200,000 square feet; the cost of construction and design was HK$160 million.
 The exterior design of Mikiki resembles a glass box.
 There are 98 stores in the mall, with 35 per cent of them being restaurants, 24 per cent clothing retail stores, 15 per cent supermarkets and convenience stores and 12 per cent furniture, CD and electronic stores.
 The target audience of the shops of the mall tends to be young customers.

-According to a press release by Sun Hung Kai Properties, Mikiki means "knowledge" in Japanese.
+According to a press release by the developer, Mikiki means "knowledge" or "experience" (見聞き/みきき) in Japanese.

 Mall design

 The design of Mikiki resembles other malls built by Sun Hung Kai Properties, with its similar dropped ceiling, exterior walls and floor.
 The mall's interiors are mainly white in colour without decorations.
 These walls are used for advertising purposes to generate extra revenue.
 The mall has an ordinary design for its toilets.

 Originally, there was a sitting area near the entrance to the toilets, but it was later removed.
 Nowadays, there's a sitting area on the LG floor at the parking lot where merchandise is loaded and unloaded, yet its exact location is undisclosed to the general public.